hkrishna439/DSA_Leetcode/HashMap/HashMap.md

 }

 ```

+#### Explanation:
+- As we iterate through the array, for each element nums[i], we calculate the difference target - nums[i] (the number needed to complete the pair).
+- If the difference is already in the hash map, we know we’ve found the two numbers that add up to the target.
+- If the difference is not in the hash map, we store the current element and its index for future reference.

 #### Time Complexity:
 O(n) because we pass through the array once, and looking up elements in a hash map is O(1) on average.